kubecost/docs/custom-prom.md

 * Missing scrape configs
 * Recording rules are inaccurate

-You can visit Settings in Kubecost to see basic diagnostic information in missing/available metrics:
+You can visit Settings in Kubecost to see basic diagnostic information on missing/available metrics:

 ![Prometheus status diagnostic](/prom-status.png)